edgedb/edgedb/docs/edgeql/select.rst

 .. note::

   In the example above, the ``Person.movies`` is a ``multi`` link.
-Including these keywords is optional, since EdgeDB can infer this from the assigned expression ``.<characters[is Movie]``.
+Including these keywords is optional, since Gel can infer this from the assigned expression ``.<characters[is Movie]``.
 However, it's a good practice to include the explicit keywords to make the schema more readable and "sanity check" the cardinality.